Welcome to ÖTILLÖ, The Swimrun World Championship

 In your race fee the accommodation is included for the start hotel, Sunday night at Djurönäset and the finish hotel at Utö.
 Two dinners and two breakfasts are also included.
 When you arrive at Djurönäset you can get your room key in the reception.

-The registration will be at Djurönäset on Sunday, September 5th 15:00-16:30.
+The race bib distribution will be at Djurönäset on Sunday, September 3rd 15:00-16:15.
 There will be signs to guide you when you arrive.

-All racers have to come to the registration to collect the Start pack.
-At the registration you will have to display your photo-ID.
-Both team members need to come to the registration together.
+Both team members need to come to the bib distribution together.
 For a smoother process, please look up your start number before picking up your Start pack.
 If you plan to race with fins you need to bring these so that we can verify that they are in line with the rules.

 The race briefing is mandatory for all racers.
-It is at 5 pm in the Congress Hall next to the reception at Djurönäset.
+It will be held on Sunday, September 3rd at 5 pm in the Congress Hall next to the reception at Djurönäset.
 Make sure you are there a couple of minutes ahead as we will start at 5 pm sharp.